-Jeannette Cachan is a research instructor with 20 years of experience working in family planning programs.
-At IRH, she has developed and implemented training strategies for youth, family planning and HIV/AIDS projects, and is responsible for designing, developing and evaluating appropriate solutions to improve the efficiency and effectiveness of learning, performance and instruction for different reproductive health initiatives.
-Jeannette also supports IRH technical assistance efforts in the field.
-She received an MA in Urban Studies and Planning from the University of Maryland, and a M.Ed in instructional design and technology from George Mason University.
+Ms. Jeannette Cachan has 25 years of experience working in family planning programs.
+At IRH she has developed and implemented training strategies for youth, family planning, and HIV/AIDS projects.
+She is responsible for designing, developing and evaluating appropriate solutions to improve the efficiency and effectiveness of learning, performance and instruction for different reproductive health initiatives.

 Franccesca Cesti-Browne, MPA